A Survey on Decentralized Federated Learning: Research Method

 \subsection{Data Extraction}

 The data collection process was centered on addressing the research questions of our study.
-Each of the 24 articles was individually examined, and distinct data points were extracted to inform our findings.
+Each of the 35 articles was individually examined, and distinct data points were extracted to inform our findings.
 The collected data were systematically recorded in a spreadsheet.
-The following information was extracted from each article: \begin{enumerate} \item[$(i)$] Document title, publication year, and the name of the journal/conference in which it was published. \item[$(ii)$] Details of the datasets used and the federated settings in which they were employed. \item[$(iii)$] Identification of whether the implementation utilized ``standard'' distributed computing approaches (e.g., P2P) or blockchain technology. \item[$(iv)$] The algorithms employed for training machine learning models. \item[$(v)$] Performance metrics, main results, and limitations. \end{enumerate} By gathering this information, we aimed to obtain a comprehensive understanding of the articles' content and to extract relevant data points for analysis in order to address our research questions effectively.
+The following information was extracted from each article: \begin{enumerate} \item[$(i)$] Document title, publication year, and the name of the journal/conference in which it was published. \item[$(ii)$] Details of the datasets used and the federated settings in which they were employed. \item[$(iii)$] Identification of whether the implementation utilized ``standard'' distributed computing approaches or blockchain technology. \item[$(iv)$] The algorithms employed for training ML models. \item[$(v)$] Performance metrics, main results, and limitations. \end{enumerate} By gathering this information, we aimed to obtain a comprehensive understanding of the articles' content and to extract relevant data points for analysis to address our research questions effectively.